Powerline

 First, what’s AEMO?

 AEMO is the organisation that makes sure our electricity and energy systems work smoothly to provide clean, reliable and affordable power for our homes, businesses and industry.
 Every two years, AEMO publishes an updated roadmap that governments, businesses, investors and others rely on for upgrading Australia’s electricity grid all the way out to 2050.
-This shows us the best way forward to keep power reliable and affordable as we keep cutting climate pollution from coal and gas and our energy needs keep growing.
+This shows us the best way forward to keep power reliable as we keep cutting climate pollution from coal and gas and our energy needs keep growing.

 AEMO’s roadmap specifically looks at Australia’s main national electricity grid (referred to as the National Electricity Market, or NEM), which is one of the largest power systems in the world.
 It provides electricity to more than 23 million people – that’s almost 90% of Australia’s population.